jackshiels/PlantMonitor/README.md

 A technical diagram is provided below, followed by a photograph of the finished project.

 On the Adafruit Huzzah, the DHT sensor requires power (VCC), a ground pin (GND), and a data pin.
 The DHT sensor requires a 10k Ohm resistor to pull up the data and VCC pins [[1]](#1).
 The moisture sensor is built by connecting the first nail to digital output GPIO 013 on the Huzzah.
 This digital output sends a current to the first nail, while the second nail is connected to the analog input on pin A0.
-The sensor works by reading the current from the first nail as an analog signal in A0, as captured by the second nail.
+The sensor works by reading the current from the first nail as an analog signal in A0, as captured by the second nail [[2]](#2).
 A lower level of resistance between the nails (due to increased moisture) will lead to higher analog readings on A0, while greater resistance (from less moisture) will lower the value.

 ![Nails](https://github.com/jackshiels/PlantMonitor/blob/main/Images/nails.jpg?raw=true)